george-labs/george-backend-hiring/docs/requirements/iteration8.md

 # Word Count VIII

 Optionally the text can be checked against a dictionary of known words.
-If the index is printed it will mark words not found in the dictionary with a star and state the number of unknown words, e.g.
+If the index is printed it will mark words not found input the dictionary with a star and state the number of unknown words, e.g.

 ```shell
 $ wordcount -index -dictionary=dict.txt